Home advantage: Factors related to the location and the venue

 Further, home players can be accustomed to peculiar environmental conditions of their home area.
 The city of Denver, being 1 mile above sea level, has thinner air, enough so that it affects the stamina of athletes whose bodies are not used to it.
 Although baseball is less aerobically demanding than many other sports, high altitude affects that sport's game play in several important ways.
 Denver's combination of altitude and a semi-arid climate (the city averages only about 16 in/400 mm precipitation annually) allows fly balls to travel about 10% farther than at sea level, and also slightly reduces the ability of a pitcher to throw an effective breaking ball.
 The low humidity also causes baseballs to dry out, making it harder for pitchers to grip them and further reducing their ability to throw breaking balls.
 The Colorado Rockies have a very large home advantage.
 This anomaly has been countered with Colorado's innovative use of humidors to keep the baseballs from drying out.
 Denver's altitude advantage has also come into play in gridiron football; the second longest field goal in National Football League history took place in Denver, as did the longest recorded punt.
-The national association football team of Bolivia also enjoys the advantage of playing at high altitude: at home during World Cup qualifiers at the even more extreme 3,600 m (11,800 ft) altitude of La Paz they have even been known to beat Brazil, a team regularly ranked number one in the FIFA World Rankings.
-At another game played in Bolivia, Bolivia beat Argentina, who were ranked sixth in the world, 6–1 on April 1, 2009, Argentina's heaviest defeat since 1958.
-In cricket, the condition of the pitch and the behaviour of the ball when it bounces off the pitch varies significantly in different parts of the world, and consequently the players on the visiting team must adjust to the ball behaving in an unfamiliar way to be successful on foreign surfaces; additionally, the home team has the right to adjust the preparation of its pitches in a manner which specifically enhances its own strengths or exacerbates its opponent's weaknesses.
+The national association football team of Bolivia also enjoys the advantage of playing at high altitude: at home during World Cup qualifiers at the even more extreme 3,600 m (11,800 ft) altitude of La Paz, they have even been known to beat Brazil, a dominant team regularly ranked number one in the FIFA World Rankings.
+In another game played in La Paz, Bolivia beat Argentina, ranked sixth in the world, then, 6–1, on April 1, 2009, Argentina's heaviest defeat since 1958.
+In cricket, the condition of the pitch and the behaviour of the ball when it bounces off the pitch varies significantly in different parts of the world, and consequently, the players on the visiting team must adjust to the ball behaving in an unfamiliar way to be successful on foreign surfaces; additionally, the home team has the right to adjust the preparation of its pitches in a manner enhancing its own strengths or exacerbating its opponent's weaknesses.